Symbian9/qmapshack-doc-wiki/DocFaqMaps.md

 * If you have a layer of raster maps reading the files and scaling the content to an upper zoom level is getting more and more resource intensive the more you zoom out.
 To avoid endless map loading, QMS will skip the map if the effort to display it is getting too large.
-  However if QMS detects overview levels attached to the map it will use them. `gdaladdo` is the tool to do so.
+  However, if QMS detects overview levels attached to the map it will use them. `gdaladdo` is the tool to do so.
   Things are getting a bit more difficult for insane large map collections. `gdaladdo` will create an overview file over all maps combined in the VRT file.
 That might get too large.
 In this case you have to create single overview files and combine them in a VRT file.